-The FCPA requires candidates and elected officials to file an ANNUAL REPORT by January 31st, which covers all contributions and expenditures for the campaign committee for the preceding calendar year.
-Each principal campaign committee, political action committee, and elected state and local official who has not closed his or her principal campaign committee shall annually file with the Secretary of State or judge of probate for municipal candidates. [§17-5-8(b)]
+The FCPA requires PACs, candidates, and elected officials to file an ANNUAL REPORT by January 31st, which covers all contributions and expenditures for the campaign committee for the preceding calendar year.
+Each principal campaign committee, PAC, and elected state and local official who has not closed their committee shall annually file with the Secretary of State or judge of probate for municipal candidates. [§ 17-5-8(b)]

-Persons who have been appointed to a public office are not required to file an ANNUAL REPORT until they become a candidate by either running for the same office or another office.
+Note: Persons who have been appointed to a public office are not required to file an ANNUAL REPORT until they become a candidate by either running for the same office or another office.
+Municipal candidates will begin filing reports with the Secretary of State beginning on August 1, 2023.

-The ANNUAL REPORT is comprised of the same forms as the other FCPA disclosure reports discussed in the previous section with one exception.
+The ANNUAL REPORT is composed of the same forms as the other FCPA disclosure reports discussed in the previous section with one exception.

 FORM 1 of the disclosure reports is replaced by FORM 1A, a form specifically designed for the purposes of the ANNUAL REPORT.
-FORM 1A is designed with two sections.
+FORM 1A is designed with two (2) sections.

-$\underline{Section I}$ summarizes totals of contributions/expenditures since the last filing.
+Section I summarizes totals of contributions/expenditures since the last filing.